rehierl/node-tree-outliner/3-basic-design/3-2-0-sectioning-nodes.md

 (6. backwards) If, in addition to that, the injected type-1 sectioning node would have to be replaced by the initial pattern, the resulting structure would then be different to the initial structure.
-That is, the result of subsequent transformations is not guaranteed to be equivalent to the initial structure.
+That is, the result of subsequent transformations is not guaranteed to be entirely equivalent to the initial structure.
 After all, the information of the distance between the sectioning node and the first content node would no longer be available.

 **CLARIFICATION**
 A loose type-2 definition is insufficient to guarantee consistent dynamic support.
-Because of that, a strict type-2 definition is required.
+Because of that, a strict type-2 definition is needed.

 <!-- ======================================================================= -->
 ## other possible first nodes

-Attempting to define any other type of node, as a section's first node, will add additional requirements.
+Attempting to define any other node, as a section's first content node, will add additional requirements.
 Apart from the effort needed to detect when to actually begin associating subsequent nodes with a section, an implementation would also have to take into account that, due to an user/input error, the